neelkamath/omni-chat-backend/docs/api.md

 }
 ```

-### Docs
+### Schema

-Here are the current version's [API docs](../src/main/resources/schema.graphqls).
+Here is the current version's [schema](../src/main/resources/schema.graphqls).

-The documentation contains sentences similar to ```Returned `errors[0].message`s could be `"INVALID_CHAT_ID"`.```. `errors[0].message` refers to the `message` key of the first error returned.
+The schema contains sentences similar to ```Returned `errors[0].message`s could be `"INVALID_CHAT_ID"`.```. `errors[0].message` refers to the `message` key of the first error returned.
 Such explicitly documented error messages mostly exist to help the client react to invalid operation states at runtime.
 For example, when the `"NONEXISTENT_USER"` error message is returned, the client can politely notify the user that they're attempting to log in with an incorrect username, and that they should either fix a typo in it or sign up for a new account.

 There are two other types of error messages which could be returned which aren't explicitly documented in the schema because they would be repetitive and irrelevant.
 They are:
 - Receiving the `"INTERNAL_SERVER_ERROR` `errors[0].message` indicates a server-side bug.
 A client would be unable to do anything about this besides potentially telling the user something similar to "The service is currently unreachable".
-- If descriptive (long) error messages are returned, then the GraphQL engine is explaining why the client's request was invalid.
+- If descriptive (long) error messages get returned, then the GraphQL engine is explaining why the client's request was invalid.
 In this case, there is a bug in the client's code, and the programmer consuming the service must fix it.

+### Pagination

+Pagination follows [Relay](https://relay.dev)'s [GraphQL Cursor Connections Specification](https://relay.dev/graphql/connections.htm) with the exception that fields are nullable based on what's more logical.

+The following points clarify the parts Relay's spec isn't clear on.
+Although only the `last` and `before` arguments get explained, the `first` and `after` arguments behave similarly.

+It's possible that a cursor which was once valid no longer is.
+For example, you might read five messages, and later attempt to read another five by passing the cursor of the oldest message; but it happens that the oldest message got deleted just before you used its cursor.
+In such cases, the expected messages will be returned (i.e., it will seem as if the cursor is valid).

+The `last` and `before` arguments indicate the number of items to be returned before the cursor. `last` indicates the maximum number of items to retrieve (e.g., if there are two items, and five gets requested, only two will be returned). `before` is the cursor (i.e., only items before this will be returned).
+Here's the algorithm:
+- If neither `last` nor `before` are `null`, then at most `last` items will be returned from before the cursor.
+- If `last` isn't null but `before` is, then at most `last` items will be returned from the end.
+- If `last` is `null` but `before` isn't, then every item before the cursor will be returned.
+- If both `last` and `before` are `null`, then every item will be returned.

 ### `Query`s and `Mutation`s